griffinpp/objection-soft-delete/README.md

 Flags will be `true` if set, and `undefined` otherwise.

+### Checking Whether a Model is SoftDelete

+All models with the soft delete mixin will have an `isSoftDelete` property, which returns `true`.

 ## Options

 **columnName:** the name of the column to use as the soft delete flag on the model (Default: `'deleted'`).
 The column must exist on the table for the model.